 This video shows how to properly clean and dry a 3.8-metre Itiwit 2-3 seater, one of the most popular IKs of 2020 – or at least one which remained available when stock of so many others ran out.
 It also shows the inner bladders and how they fit: something that’s rarely described on vendors’ websites.

-Tubeless IKs like vinyl ultra-cheapies, most PVC Sea Eagles and IKs made from synthetic rubber, like the old Gumotex Sunny (left), merely need seats unclipped before a freshwater hosing and a wipe down.
+Tubeless IKs like vinyl ultra-cheapies, most PVC Sea Eagles and IKs made from synthetic rubber, like the old Gumotex Sunny (below) and packrafts, come to that, merely need seats unclipped before a freshwater hosing and a wipe down.
 A river paddle on a warm day won’t even require a rinse: just wipe the boat dry and roll up till next time.

 A quick check over my old Gumotex Sunny proved it looked as good as when I gave it away nine years ago.
 So I bunged it in the car and drove to Tonbridge for the ever-reliable Medway Canoe Trail.
 With half a dozen fun chutes to dodge lock portages, it’s about as exciting as a river gets in Southeast England.
 As the lush summer verdure passes its peak, in places you feel you could be somewhere exotic.
 It was to be a cooler day promising thunderstorms and violent downpours – a relief and an added thrill after a week of 30°C+ temperatures.

 I was going to run at the official 0.2 bar (3psi), paddle for a bit then put some more in the sides to see if I noticed a dramatic difference.
 But when the floor PRV hissed at presumably 0.2, it felt so mushy I went right ahead and cranked the sides up to around 0.3bar (4.3psi).
 There was no blazing sun today so it shouldn’t be too risky, and they’ve felt that tight before.